aws-samples/amazon-dynamodb-labs/content/game-player-data/open-games/Step4.en.md

-+++
+---
-title = "Scan the sparse GSI"
+title: "Scan the sparse GSI"
-menuTitle = "Scan the sparse GSI" date = 2021-04-21T07:33:04-05:00
+menuTitle: "Scan the sparse GSI"
+date: 2021-04-21T07:33:04-05:00
-weight = 44
+weight: 44
-chapter = false
+chapter: false
-pre = ""
+pre: ""
-description = "To get started, you configure your environment and download code that you use during the lab."
+description: "To get started, you configure your environment and download code that you use during the lab."
-+++
+---

 In the previous step, you saw how to find games for a particular map.
 Some players may prefer to play a specific map, so this is useful.
 Other players may be willing to play a game at any map.
 In this section, you learn how to find any open game in the application, regardless of the type of map.
 To do this, you use the [Scan](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html) API.